Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/ThreadMapDetail-Node.md

 > [!NOTE]
 > The ThreadMapDetail node is a Subgraph node: it represents a Subgraph instead of directly representing shader code.
 Double-click the node in any Shader Graph to view the Subgraph.

+## Compatibility

+The ThreadMapDetail node is a High Definition Render Pipeline (HDRP) node.
+It's designed to work with Unity's HDRP package.
+You can use the node in your Shader Graphs if you have the HDRP installed in your project.

+For more information on the HDRP, see [Unity's HDRP package documentation](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@latest).

 ## Ports